Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 ```

 A lower number means the operator will be evaluated first
-compared to one with a higher number, and
+compared to one with a higher number (or nested more deeply
-same number means it will be evaluated left-to-right.
+inside in a syntax tree sense), and same number means it
+will be evaluated left-to-right.

 ## Modules, Libraries, and Code Files